- Determine what your ideal roster would look like at the end of the draft.

 Auction drafts are similar to snake drafts in that it is difficult to actually end up with more than one first round talent, as the cost should be too high.
 You do want to end up with a first round talent on your team.
 While it is not impossible to do get two first round talents, this will most likely knock you out from buying any other top players.
-You may be able to get three second round talents on your team for more reasonable prices, and if you think one or two of those is really worth a first round pick, you will be a head of the game.
-The benefit of which ever way you go is that get to choose with of the first or second or any round player you want to bid on, and then get a chance to get some under-priced players in the mid to late rounds.
+You may be able to get three second round talents on your team for more reasonable prices, and if you think one or two of those is really worth a first round pick, you will be ahead of the game.
+The benefit of which ever way you go is that get to choose which of the first or second or any round players you want to bid on, and then get a chance to get some under-priced players in the mid to late rounds.
 The chart shows a rough conversion of snake draft rounds to auction values.
 Obviously, the #1 overall pick is worth more than the 12th pick in the first round.
 These values are only a guide as different leagues develop various bidding patterns where they may pay more or less for the top players than average.

 Below is a sample spreadsheet you can create before participating in an auction draft.
 There is no need to include kickers and defenses, as you should never pay more than $1 for a kicker, or $2 for a defense, in my opinion.
 The key is to look at all positions and realize you can really only afford to buy one or two players every two or three tiers.
 There are plenty of ways to make this work if you want to spend on a QB or TE, as opposed to a RB or WR.
 The key is to prepare before your draft to make it work for you.
-(Love Over the Cap.com as a way to see how actual NFL teams use their cap money - see the Positional Spending page).
+(Really like Over the Cap.com as a way to see how actual NFL teams use their cap money - see the Positional Spending page).
 I find

 Building A Budget